patroni/patroni/docs/citus.rst

 There are only a few simple rules you need to follow:

+1. `Citus <https://github.com/citusdata/citus>`__ database extension to
-1. Citus extension must be available on all nodes.
+   PostgreSQL must be available on all nodes.
 Absolute minimum supported Citus version is 10.0, but, to take all benefits from transparent switchovers and restarts of workers we recommend using at least Citus 11.2.
 2. Cluster name (``scope``) must be the same for all Citus nodes!
 3. Superuser credentials must be the same on coordinator and all worker nodes, and ``pg_hba.conf`` should allow superuser access between all nodes.